printvis/PrintVis.CloudUpgrade/README.md

 Since Microsoft is changing the data structure of each release some data will be lost.
 * Item Templates - PrintVis fields needs to be moved by hand (PV20)
-* Customer Templates - PrintVis fields needs to be moved by hand (PV20)
+* Customer Templates - PrintVis fields needs to be moved by hand (PV20) SalesOrder Integration PTE fields need can be moved with the example code in the SOMigration folder.

 ## Optional Steps